 With your fish-shaped mold and an store-bought red bean filling (highly recommended for convenience!), you’re just a few steps away from making crispy, golden bungeoppang at home.
 Totally worth it!

-How to make Bungeoppang (Korean Fish Shaped Pastry)
+How to Make Bungeoppang (Korean Fish Shaped Pastry)

 First, mix the dry and wet ingredients to make the batter.
 I like to use an immersion blender for a super smooth texture, but you can definitely whisk it by hand.
 The goal is a thin, pourable batter.
+Don’t overmix, though!
+We want light and airy, not chewy and dense.

+Preheat your bungeoppang mold before adding the batter.
 Lightly grease your mold to prevent bungeoppang from sticking, then pour in just enough batter to fill it halfway.
 Add a scoop of sweet red bean paste, then top it off with more batter to seal it in.
 Simple, right?

 A hand holding a golden, crispy bungeoppang fish pastry.